roshan-khadka/Pattern-Matching-with-Regular-Expressions/README.md

 # Pattern-Matching-with-Regular-Expressions
-Mini projects with Reg from automate the boring stuff with the python
+Mini projects using Regex from automate the boring stuff with the python